waibui/waibui.github.io/_posts/2025-04-01-psdir-web-path-scan-tool.md

 {% highlight powershell %}
 # Install Python if you don't have it yet (Download from https://www.python.org/downloads/)
 # Make sure to check "Add Python to PATH" during installation
+# Or go to Microsoft Store to download Python, it help auto config in your enviroment

 cd psdir # Go to project directory